nbgarnier/entropy/README.md

 # compilation and installation
 - run ./configure and eventuallly solve the issues by installing missing programs and libraries (e.g.: "apt install libtool-bin fftw3-dev" on Linux if asked to do so)
    - on macos, if you are using brew, you just need to install gsl and fftw: "brew install gsl fftw"
-   - on macos with ARM/Apple processors, if you are using brew and an older version of the entropy library (before 4.1.1), you need to explicitly indicate the locations of libraries; this is done by invoking configure with:
+[comment]: <>    - on macos with ARM/Apple processors, if you are using brew and an older version of the entropy library (before 4.1.1), you need to explicitly indicate the locations of libraries; this is done by invoking configure with:
-<pre><code>
+[comment]: <> <pre><code>
 ./configure CFLAGS=-I/opt/homebrew/include LDFLAGS=-L/opt/homebrew/lib
 </code></pre>
-if you are using a version >= 4.1.1, there is no special argument to provide and ./configure should work fine.
+[comment]: <> if you are using a version >= 4.1.1, there is no special argument to provide and ./configure should work fine.
 - then run either "make matlab" or "make python" (or both) to produce the library.

 # Matlab version